yasirerkam/Win10_BrightnessSlider/README.md

  * fixed: ``slider doesnt work at first time, i have to rightclick trayIcon > Press "detect Monitor"``

 v1.7.3
- * added:  if there is new version, shows in rightclick menu.
+ * added:  Check For Updates , shows in rightclick menu.
  * fixed: new monitor populator

 v1.7.1